MGI-tech-bioinformatics/stLFR_V1.2/README.md

    Analysis Modules

        -analysis  [ all ]
-                     There are 5 modules in this program: filter, align, phase, cnvsv, report.
+                     There are 5 modules in this program: filter -> align -> phase -> cnvsv -> report.
                        -analysis all  == -analysis filter,align,phase,cnvsv,report.
                        -analysis base == -analysis filter,align,phase,report.